gogins/csound-ac/README.md

     Csound.
 CsoundAC is written in C++ and has C++ and Python interfaces.

-2. My computer music playpen, designed to facilitate algorithmic composition with Csound and CsoundAC by extended standard text editors.
+2. My computer music playpen, designed to facilitate algorithmic composition with Csound and CsoundAC by extendeing standard text editors.

 3.  silencio, a JavaScript library for algorithmic composition similar to CsoundAC.